microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 When a Module receives these callbacks, it also receives all the parameters that are sent to the Client Driver.
 However, there is always one additional parameter that is first in the parameter list.
-That parameter is the Module handle for that Module.
+That parameter is a DMFMODULE which is an opaque handle to the Module.

-Using that Module handle, the Module's callback function will retrieve the Module's Private Context and/or the Module's Config data.
-The Client's **WDFDEVICE** is also accessible via the Module handle using **DMF_ParentDeviceGet()**.
+Using that DMFMODULE, the Module's callback function will retrieve the Module's Context and/or the Module's Config data.
+The Client's **WDFDEVICE** is also accessible via the DMFMODULE using **DMF_ParentDeviceGet()**.
 Then, the Module can handle the callback as it needs to.